article image

 Even the strongest racking system fails without proper attachment to the structure below.
 Roof attachments transfer loads from the racking system into the building.
 Many installations fail at this stage due to poor execution.

-You must secure attachments into structural members, not just roofing materials.
+You must secure attachments to structural members, not just roofing materials.
 Proper spacing ensures even load distribution and improves resistance to uplift.
 Flashing and waterproofing also play a critical role in protecting the roof over time.

 Two workers installing large solar panels on a brown tiled residential roof under a blue sky with clouds.